hirrolot/poica/README.md

 }
 ```

-As you see, error handling, based on sum types, became far more readable, compared to the ordinary approach with "magic" numbers, designating either a success or a failure:
+As you see, error handling, based on sum types, became far more readable (and thus less error-prone), compared to the ordinary approach with "magic" numbers, designating either a success or a failure:

 ```c
 int fd;